Five dead in Philadelphia shooting that's nation's worst violence around July 4

 “The suspect then began shooting aimlessly at occupied vehicles and individuals on the street as they walked,” he said.
 The vehicles included a mother driving her 2-year-old twins home, and one was wounded in the legs and the other hit in the eyes by shattered glass.

-Philadelphia police on Tuesday afternoon identified the victims as 20-year-old Lashyd Merritt, 29—year-old Dymir Stanton, 59-year-old Ralph Moralis and 15-year-old Daujan Brown, all pronounced dead shortly after the Monday night gunfire; and 31-year-old Joseph Wamah Jr., who was found in a home early Tuesday, also with multiple bullet wounds.
+Philadelphia police on Tuesday afternoon identified the victims as 21-year-old Lashyd Merritt, 29—year-old Dymir Stanton, 59-year-old Ralph Moralis and 15-year-old DaJuan Brown, all pronounced dead shortly after the Monday night gunfire; and 31-year-old Joseph Wamah Jr., who was found in a home early Tuesday, also with multiple bullet wounds.

 Investigators believe Wamah was the first victim killed, but he wasn't found by family members until hours later, Ransom said.

-Note: This story has been updated to correct the spelling of a victim’s first name to DaJuan Brown, not Daujan.
-His name was misspelled due to incorrect information from Philadelphia police.
-It has also been updated to correct the age of Lashyd Merritt.
-Merritt was 21, not 20.